Calendula officinalis: Taxonomy

+Distribution and habitat

+It is probably native to southern Europe, though its long history of cultivation makes its precise origin unknown.
+It is also widely naturalised further north in Europe (as far north as southern England) and elsewhere in warm temperate regions of the world.

+Ecology

 Calendulas are used as food plants by the larvae of some Lepidoptera species including cabbage moth, gothic moth, large yellow underwing, and setaceous Hebrew character.

 Cultivation

 Calendula officinalis is widely cultivated and can be grown easily in sunny locations in most kinds of soils.
 Although perennial, it is commonly treated as an annual, particularly in colder regions where its winter survival is poor, and in hot summer locations where it also does not survive.

 Calendulas are considered by many gardening experts as among the easiest and most versatile flowers to grow in a garden, especially because they tolerate most soils.
 In temperate climates, seeds are sown in spring for blooms that last throughout the summer and well into the fall.
 In areas of limited winter freezing, seeds are sown in autumn for winter color.
 Plants will wither in subtropical summer.
 Seeds will germinate freely in sunny or half-sunny locations, but plants do best if planted in sunny locations with rich, well-drained soil.
 Pot marigolds typically bloom quickly from seed (in under two months) in bright yellows, golds, and oranges.